KrantiAdsul/Language_Assistant_AutoGPT/README.md

 iii.
 AI text generator block – used to call LLM model using the prompt generated here through ‘Add to dictionary block’ to generate required output string.
 LLM used here is again: GPT -4o.

 iv.
 Agent Output blocks – to display output of the agents – here the translation of good morning in French i.e Bonjour!

+**Dependencies:**

+You need to download and setup AutoGPT following steps listed on : https://agpt.co/blog/introducing-the-autogpt-platform